-Earlier, Cassini was mentioned as the lightweight web server that comes with VWD.
-Both Cassini and IIS (included with the .NET Framework) can serve all ASPX and associated pages, so at deployment there is no need to make changes to your site.
+ASP.NET Development Server was mentioned earlier as the lightweight web server that comes with VWD.
+This is the lightweight server that was known as Cassini during the Beta releases of VWD.
+Both ASP.NET Development Server and IIS (included with the .NET Framework) can serve all ASPX and associated pages, so at deployment there is no need to make changes to your site.
 But a number of differences exist between the servers.

 The two servers use different security models.
-IIS is a service and every service in Windows requires a user.
+IIS is a service, and every service in Windows requires a user.
 The special user for IIS is named ASPNET.
-Cassini runs as an application that uses the currently logged-in Windows user.
-That makes Cassini easier to install because there is no need to create a specific ASPNET account in Windows.
-In fact, the installation of Cassini is transparent when VWD is installed.
+ASP.NET Development Server runs as an application that uses the currently logged-in Windows user.
+That makes ASP.NET Development Server easier to install because there is no need to create a specific ASPNET account in Windows.
+In fact, the installation of ASP.NET Development Server is transparent when VWD is installed.

-Cassini has three downsides.
+ASP.NET Development Server has three downsides.
 First, it is a tool for designers to test pages on their development machine and thus it does not scale to more than one user.
-Second, because of the simplifications to the user model, Cassini cannot support a robust security scheme.
-Cassini should only run in a closed environment or behind a robust firewall.
-Third, when you run a page in Cassini it locks the page back in VWD.
-In order to unlock the page you must close the browser, which can be inconvenient when making and testing many changes to a site.
+Second, because of the simplifications to the user model, ASP.NET Development Server cannot support a robust security scheme.
+ASP.NET Development Server should run only in a closed environment or behind a robust firewall.
+Third, when you run a page in ASP.NET Development Server, it locks the page back in VWD.
+In order to unlock the page, you must close the browser, which can be inconvenient when you're making and testing many changes to a site.
 Therefore, many developers use IIS even on their development machines so they do not have to close a page in the browser before working on it in VWD.
 The downside is that you have to configure your development machine to provide IIS, set up the appropriate authorizations, establish security controls, and create a virtual root.
-You learn how to set this up in Appendix B. If you don't want to go through the IIS setup you can still use Cassini and just close the browser between modifications.
+You learn how to set this up in Appendix B. If you don't want to go through the IIS setup, you can still use ASP.NET Development Server and just close the browser between modifications.